Wide Sargasso Sea: Publication and reception

 Rhys's editor Diana Athill discusses the events surrounding the publication of the book in her memoir.
 The book came out of a friendship between Rhys and Selma Vaz Dias who encouraged her to start writing again.
-At the time, Rhys was living in a shack made of corrugated iron and tar paper in a slum neighbourhood of Cheriton Fitzpaine.
+At the time, Rhys was living in a shack made of corrugated iron and tar paper in a slum neighbourhood of Cheriton Fitzpaine, Devon.
 The book was virtually completed in November 1964 when Rhys, who was 74 years old and complained of the cold and rain in her shack, suffered a heart attack.
 Athill cared for Rhys in the hospital for two years, keeping a promise not to publish the book until Rhys was well enough to compile the manuscript and add a few final lines.
 The income from the book provided enough money for Rhys to improve her living conditions.
 It won the WH Smith Literary Award in 1967, bringing Rhys to public attention after decades of obscurity.

+Athill wrote in a foreword to Rhys's posthumously published autobiography Smile Please (1979): "Some five years after the publication of Wide Sargasso Sea she said to me out of the blue: 'There is one thing I've always wanted to ask you.
+Why did you let me publish that book?'...
+I asked her what on earth she meant.
+'It was not finished,' she said coldly.
+She then pointed out the existence in the book of two unnecessary words.
+One was 'then', the other 'quite'."

+In 2018, writer and broadcaster Afua Hirsch described Wide Sargasso Sea as "one of the most perfect books ever written in the English language."